-Yes, two gun matches, not three gun matches.
+Yes, two gun matches, not the three gun matches you normally hear about.
 Russell Phagan breaks it down for you.
-Mad Duo

 The number one reason people tell me they don’t want to shoot 3 Gun is because they don’t have/don’t want to buy a shotgun just for shooting a game.
 I’ve heard this more and more often since the mid-2000s.
 There are three major things I believe contribute to this: